 In the years since 1988, the Pistiros Excavation Team - lead by representatives of National Archaeological Institute with Museum, Bulgarian Academy of Sciences (BAS) was joined by the following institutions:

-The participants in 2023 in Ancient Greeks in the Land of Dionysos - Excavation of Emporion Pistiros will be included in the further excavation of the same sector.
+The participants in 2025 in Ancient Greeks in the Land of Dionysos - Excavation of Emporion Pistiros will be included in the further excavation of the same sectors.

-The project sessions available in 2023 include the following three modules:
+The field school in 2025 includes the following three modules:

 Students who must prepare field reports and presentations for their universities can receive additional instruction and assistance.